davsan-0/simplechat-backend/README.md

-This project is a Work in Progress!
+# SimpleChat Backend

-This is the backend for a Simple Chat Application I'm building.
+This is the backend for my SimpleChat project.
+Frontend code is located here https://github.com/davsan-0/simplechat-frontend along with more information.